 - Customized call filter options.

-Verizon says it has identified 300 million spam and scam phone numbers to block.
+Verizon says it has identified 300 million spam and scam phone numbers to block with its Call Filter app.
 This database is integrated into all of the following anti-robocall measures.

 Free options include:

 - Identifying unknown numbers by name, if possible.

 - Scanning and blocking suspected incoming scam calls.

 - Reporting robocalls that make it through your filters.

 For $2.99 per month per line or $7.99 per month for three or more lines, you can use Call Filter Plus, which includes:

 - Spam lookup, which gives you access to more than 100 million known spam callers from Verizon’s database.

 - Blocking unknown numbers once and memorizing the numbers for the future.

 - Rank callers based on robocall likelihood.